domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## M. Ng, Philosopher Friend
 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism

+## Willard Van Orman Quine, American Philosopher
+Words only have meaning insofar as we humans place meaning in them.

 ## John Rawls, American Philosopher
 How would you want the world to be if before you were born you did not know your place in it?